Protecting and improving water, soil, and other natural resources

 District Board of Supervisors Meetings

 Anyone having an item to discuss with the Supervisors is invited to attend any of the meetings.
 Please click on the “Current Agenda” button for the meeting agenda.
+Note that the agenda will not be posted until several days ahead of the meeting.

 Meetings will begin at 7:00 PM.
 All dates and times are subject to change if weather conditions, workload, or other factors make it necessary.